 Your home equity represents the current market value of your home minus the liens (mortgages) that are attached to the property.

-Home equity increases when the value of the home increases and when mortgage principal is paid that reduces the mortgage balance.
-In a sense, home equity represents savings that the homeowner has accumulated.
+Home equity increases when the value of the home increases and when mortgage principal is paid to reduces the mortgage loan balance.
+Home equity represents savings that the homeowner has accumulated.
 Home equity decreases when the value of the home declines or when a homeowner takes out a loan against the property.
-When a homeowner uses their equity, they have made a financial decision to achieve a financial goal or objective today rather than wait to utilize it a later date (such as when they sell the property).
+When a homeowner uses their home equity they have made a financial decision to achieve a financial goal or objective today rather than wait to utilize it a later date (such as when they sell the property).

 - Obtain a mortgage with better terms and/or a lower payment